-This quantitative neutralizing antibody test for the SARS-CoV-2 virus allows users to determine how effective their immune systems are at neutralizing or ‘blocking’ the SARS-CoV-2 virus.
-Tests that are “prefabricated” to detect certain antibodies such as IgG, IgM and IgA do not provide information on protective immunity.
-The new Tru-Immune test detects the presence of neutralizing antibodies, which are key biomarkers of immunity that will guide public health decisions and help establish a clear path forward.
+Other tests that are “prefabricated” to detect certain antibodies such as IgG, IgM and IgA do not provide information on protective immunity.
+The Tru-Immune test detects the presence of neutralizing antibodies, which are key biomarkers of immunity that will guide personal health decisions and public health decisions, and help establish a clear path forward.

 As a semi-quantitative test, your results will be reported as a percentage range, indicating your ability to block the virus that causes COVID-19.
 Results above 20% indicate that protective immunity has been established.
 Higher percent inhibition indicates a higher quantity of neutralizing antibodies.

 - Negative: 0-20% inhibition, Protective immunity not established.